 The Jetpack Photon module speeds up image loading by using the WordPress.com Content Delivery Network (CDN).

-While this sounds like a great idea, in practice, it's not always helpful.
+While this sounds like a great idea, it’s not always helpful in practice.

 I’ve found that images served from the Jetpack CDN often take longer to load than images served for your web hosting server.